Jana1712/BakingDelights---BrowniesFromAnitha/README.md

-🍫 BakingDelights – Homemade Brownies Website
+🍫 BakingDelights – Brownies From Anitha
-BakingDelights is a responsive, user-friendly website for a home-based brownie shop.
-Built with HTML, CSS, JavaScript, and Bootstrap, this project showcases a delightful online presence for small food businesses.
-It features a modern design, product highlights, and a contact section for customer inquiries.
+BakingDelights is a custom-built website developed for my cousin’s home-based brownie business, Brownies From Anitha.
+The site showcases her delicious homemade brownies, helping her connect with more customers and grow her brand online.
+This responsive website was created using HTML, CSS, JavaScript, and Bootstrap, and is deployed on Netlify.

 🔗 Live Demo: https://bakingdelights.netlify.app/
+📺 YouTube Channel: @BrowniesFromAnitha

 💡 Features
 🍪 Beautiful and responsive UI using Bootstrap